menu

 Occupations and Workforce

-Green Ridge is a blue-collar town, with 35.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Green Ridge, you'll notice that it is more blue-collar than most other communities in America.
+35.27% of Green Ridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Green Ridge is a city of production and manufacturing workers, managers, and sales and office workers.
 There are especially a lot of people living in Green Ridge who work in business and financial occupations (14.73%), office and administrative support (9.69%), and sales jobs (7.36%).

 Of important note, Green Ridge is also a city of artists.
 Green Ridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Green Ridge’s character.